-- a.
-Introduction to Western Civilization.
-6 hours, freshman year. - b.
-A year course in Ancient-Medieval or Modern European History is required unless a year course in Medieval and Modern or World History was completed in high school.
-Freshman or sophomore year. - 4.
+- b.
+A year course in General European History 1-2 is required unless a year course in Medieval and Modern or World History was completed in high school.
+Freshman or sophomore years. - 4.
 MATHEMATICS.
 Course 1-2, unless one year of Algebra and one year of Geometry were completed in high school. - 5.
 NATURAL SCIENCE.
 One-year course in laboratory science. - 6.
-Bible History.
+BIBLE HISTORY.
 Course I or II, two hours, either semester, freshman or sophomore year. - 7.
-PHYSICAL EDUCATION.
+Physical Education.
 Two periods per week, four credit hours, through the two years.